Xiao Lu: Later work

-After staying in Australia for nine years (1989-1997), Xiao Lu returned to her hometown of Hangzhou in 1997 and continued to create art up until now.
+After staying in Australia for eight years (1989-1997), Xiao Lu returned to her hometown of Hangzhou in 1997 and continued to create art up until now.

+On October 19, 2003, Xiao Lu created 15 Shots… From 1989 to 2003(2003).
+She framed the photograph of the gunshots and brought it to a shooting range in Beijing, where bullets shattered the glass and pierced through the photograph and backing, leaving 15 bullet holes.
+This work is regarded as a response to her act of shooting at the China/Avant-Garde Exhibitionin 1989.

 Xiao Lu's artwork Sperm (2006) consists of an installation piece and a documentary-style video chronicling her search for a sperm donor after a split from her longtime partner and a strong desire to have a baby.
 As Chinese women were not allowed IVF treatment if they weren't married, she consulted a Western doctor who promised to perform the procedure if she could collect and freeze the sperm.
 The work documents her ultimate failure to fulfill this requirement.

 Her project Wedding (2009) is a performance and recorded video of marrying herself.
 She started with lying in a black coffin and were held by four young men out of the car and into the museum.
 After finishing all the oaths, she put on a pair of wedding rings on her left and right hands respectively and declared her marriage with herself.

 In 2010, Xiao Lu published a novel named after her most famous work, Dialogue (2010), which was presented as a fictitious tale based on real-life people and events.

 Her artwork Love Letter (2011) is an installation piece composed of charcoal and Chinese herbal medicine, which she took to keep herself healthy during her pregnancy.
 She wrote down her inner thoughts and sentiments on pieces of xuan paper, each taking the form of a secret.

+Boycotting 'In Our Time: Four Decades of Art from China and Beyond- the Geoff Raby Collection'

+The 2024 Sydney Festival event titled 'In Our Time: Four Decades of Art from China and Beyond – The Geoff Raby Collection' features a piece by Xiao Lu.
+However, the artist not only declined the invitation to participate in any related activities but also encouraged the public to boycott the exhibition.
+This decision is rooted in Xiao Lu's principled stance against Geoff Raby, the former Australian Ambassador to China and a prominent collector of Chinese contemporary art.

+Xiao Lu's refusal to participate and her call for a boycott are linked to her objection to Geoff Raby's endorsement of the Chinese government, a regime known for its records of suppressing human rights.
+The artist's protest reflects a broader concern about the ethical implications of aligning with individuals who support or legitimize a government with a history of human rights violations.